US, Iran voice resolve in brinkmanship, say war not sought

 “The United States does not seek conflict with Iran,” Shanahan said, describing the move as intended “to ensure the safety and welfare of our military personnel working throughout the region and to protect our national interests.”
 He said the U.S. will continue to adjust troop levels as needed.

-Shanahan abruptly stepped down Tuesday before his formal nomination ever went to the Senate, citing a “painful” family situation.
-Trump said Army Secretary Mark Esper would be the new acting Pentagon chief.
+Shanahan abruptly stepped down Tuesday before his formal nomination ever went to the Senate, citing a “painful” family situation, and Trump said Army Secretary Mark Esper would be the new acting Pentagon chief.